parag-vade/azure-security-labs/network-security/P2S-vpn/README.md

 - Point-to-Site (P2S) — VPN connection is established between an individual device (or devices) and a network.
 Example: When a remote employee logs in to their organization’s network from home.

 - Site-to-Site (S2S) — VPN connection between two networks.
 This is an always-on connection.
 All devices on one network can automatically access the other network without requiring client software on individual devices.
-Example: Connection between the networks of an on-premises data center and the cloud or a hybrid cloud setup.
+Example: Connection between on-premises network and the cloud network or a hybrid cloud setup.

 ## Point-to-Site VPN: Implementation Overview
 1. Deploy a Windows web server with Internet Information Services (IIS) - Test the connection with this server over the internet first, then remove its public IP.
 The goal is to connect to this server over the internet using a VPN.